- What Is Retroverted Uterus?

 - Although rear, infertility can also be one of its symptoms.

-If any of these symptoms persist for long period of time, you should consult your doctor and get diagnosed for a retroverted uterus.
+If any of these symptoms persist for a long period of time, you should consult your doctor and get diagnosed for a retroverted uterus.

-Can it Affect the Pregnancy?
+Can It Affect Pregnancy?

 Generally, the uterus corrects its position between 10th and 12th weeks of pregnancy.
 This minimizes the risk of pregnancy and labour.
 Tilted womb and getting pregnant can get complicated if the uterus does not move into the correct position before delivery.
 Although rare, this can result in a miscarriage.
 You should let your doctor know about the tilt of the uterus at the very beginning.